Dix Hills man facing DWI charge after Sunrise crash, police say

 A Dix Hills man was arrested and charged with driving while intoxicated following a dramatic Sunday night crash in West Babylon that left him and another driver injured, Suffolk police said.

 Madison Cedeno, 41, was taken into custody following the two-vehicle crash, which occurred about 8:40 p.m. on Sunrise Highway near Hubbards Path, according to the Suffolk County Police.
-He faces arraignment Monday in First District Court in Central Islip.
+He was released with non-monetary restrictions at his arraignment Monday in First District Court in Central Islip.
+No attorney was named in online court records.

 Police said Cedeno was driving a 2002 Mercury Mountaineer eastbound on Sunrise Highway when he collided with a 2019 Chevrolet Colorado pickup truck near Hubbards Path, causing the pickup to overturn before coming to rest on the guardrail.